 large, covered pot

 Heat the oil in a large pot over medium-high heat.
-Once oil is hot, but not burnt, add popcorn kernels and cover the pot with the lid.
+Once oil is hot, but not burnt, add the popcorn kernels and cover the pot with the lid.
 Move the pot around so that the kernels swirl in the oil and get coated.
 Sprinkle salt over the kernels.
-Once the popping starts, shake the pot every now and then to move the kernels inside the pot while keeping the lid partially open to allow the steam to escape.
-When the popping slows to seconds between each pop, remove from heat and pour popcorn into a large bowl.
+Once the popping starts, move the pot back and forth (away from your body and then towards your body) constantly.
+As you move the pot away from you, lift the lid ever so slightly on the side of the pot that is furthest away from you.
+This will allow the steam to escape, but be very careful as hot oil and popcorn kernels may splash out.
+When the popping slows to seconds between each pop, remove the pot from heat and carefully pour popcorn into a large bowl.
+Make sure that the pot is not facing your when you pour the popcorn out, as additional kernels may continue to pop.
 Pour melted butter over the popcorn and mix.
-Could also add more salt to taste.
+Add more salt to taste if desired.

 I once tried making popcorn balls, boiled to a certain temp per the recipe, and it all got stuck in my teeth.
 Chewy and horrible.

-No need for a candy thermometer for this recipe.
+• Hi Kat!
+Of course I remember you 🙂 No need for a candy thermometer for this recipe.
 I allowed it to boil for only 5 seconds, because it still boils into the 2 minutes that you spend stirring it on the stove top with the heat off.
 I’ve made this 3 times now so I really hope it works for you too!
-I’ve been meaning to update this post, so thank you for the reminder
+I’ve been meaning to update this post, so thank you for the reminder 🙂